muurid1/Demo_ETL_MOVIE_DATA/README.md

 ### Write an ETL Function to Read Three Data Files

-Three separates DataFrames were created (see below) using Python, Pandas, ETL process and code refactoring
+Three separate DataFrames were created (see below) using Python, Pandas, ETL process and code refactoring.

 #### The wiki_movies_df